 In Someday We Will, kids and grandparents mark the time until the next visit by anticipating all the wonderful activities they’ll do together someday, from bicycling down a hill to whiling away the hours on a beach to applauding a sunset’s beauty at day’s end.

-SUSANNA: Thank you so much for joining us today, Laura!
-I know I speak for everyone when I say we can’t wait to hear about your journey to publication!
+SUSANNA: Welcome, Pam!
+Thank you so much for joining us today!
+We’re so glad to have you here and look forward to hearing about your book’s journey to publication!
 Where did the idea for this book come from?

 SUSANNA: How long did it take you to write this book?

 PAM: I played with rhyming couplets and activities off and on for ten years!
 Rhyming picture books are tricky—getting the rhyme and rhythm right is important.
 I would work on the manuscript and then put it away to move on to other projects.
 I finally brought it to one of my writing group sessions, wanting feedback if it was worthwhile to pursue.
 The group was quite enthusiastic and encouraged me to keep working on it.
 One of my writer newsletters featured Beaming Books and I sent off the manuscript in April 2018 and received an offer in June 2018.

 PAM: Before I submitted the manuscript I didn’t go through many revisions, it was more of a matter of completing the story idea.
 Once my story was accepted, I worked closely with Andrew De Young, who was the editorial director at Beaming Books.
 He convinced me to write the story with less rhyme and more lyrical prose.
 We probably had two or three revisions as we worked through our ideas together.
 It was a very positive process.

 SUSANNA: When did you know your manuscript was ready for submission?